The International College of Celebrancy

 - Adolescent rites-of-passage rituals and ceremonies

 - Pet funerals

-and any other type of ceremony that has meaning and purpose to those participating.
+and many other ceremonies which have meaning and purpose to those participating.